cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 **Code:**
 [View the code on GitHub](https://github.com/cris1618/NeuralNetwork_in_C/blob/main/NeuralNetworkC.org)

-### Project 4: VizBeuty: Python Package for Enhanced Visualizations
+### VizBeuty: Python Package for Enhanced Visualizations
 **Description:**
 VizBeauty is a sophisticated Python toolkit designed to enhance data visualization and analysis.
 This package offers a comprehensive suite of functions tailored to meet diverse analytical needs with precision and efficiency.
 By integrating advanced statistical methods and customizable plotting capabilities, VizBeauty facilitates in-depth data exploration and provides valuable insights across various datasets.
 VizBeauty is publicly available on PyPI, making it easily accessible for all users.